 The shortage of healthcare workers affects almost every facet of public health in sub-Saharan Africa, including child and adult mortality, the quality of maternal healthcare and the treatment of human immunodeficiency virus infection and acquired immune deficiency syndrome (HIV/AIDS).
 While many of these public health problems, such as the maternal mortality rate, have been alleviated in recent years, progress continues to be limited by a lack of human resources for healthcare.7

 Possible strategies to combat this crisis include various task-shifting approaches along with policy changes on the national and international levels.
+People can also browse this site for the best health care information.
 The implementation of these strategies will allow countries in sub-Saharan Africa to decrease and eventually eliminate their shortage of healthcare workers, leading to an overall improvement in public health within the region.

 The crisis of human resources for healthcare in sub-Saharan Africa is one of the most complex global issues of the modern age.
 As such, the topic is presented here through a broad lens to provide an overview of all the major elements in play.
 This paper analyses the current situation in sub-Saharan Africa along with the factors contributing to and implications of the healthcare worker shortage.
 This review also considers strategies that can be used to address the crisis and discusses the future outlook for the healthcare worker shortage in sub-Saharan Africa.

 Numerous public health systems across the world are currently facing a critical shortage of healthcare workers.
 According to statistics from the World Health Organisation (WHO), there is a growing deficit of approximately 4.3 million workers, including doctors, nurses and midwives, in the global healthcare workforce.3 This shortage of medical personnel is distributed among 57 countries and is present in almost every region of the world.3